blog posts

 Enable Virtual LAN Identification For Management Operating System

 Enable.
 You can change the VLAN ID value or accept the default value.
-This value is the local virtual network identification number that the operating system manages and communicates via the virtual switch.
+This value is the local virtual network identification number the operating system manages and communicates via the virtual switch.

 8. Click Ok.